What is the PIX Index?toggle

 a) reference prices in normal bilateral sales/purchase contracts

 PIX is a registered trade-mark owned by FOEX Indexes Ltd. Thus the use of the PIX indexes for any commercial purposes, including internal price agreements, is allowed only with permission from FOEX.
 If you are interested in any kind of commercial use of our indexes, please contact us for further information.
 For contact details, see CONTACT INFO on the home page.

 The high reliability of PIX is achieved through a large number of contributors, and by the fact that FOEX is an independent organization with no own interest in the price level.

 The method of index calculation is fixed.
 The rules for index calculation and method have been approved by FOEX regulators and by the European Commission DG IV (anti-trust).
 Index calculation method is audited by Ernst & Young, and an expert panel of well-known industry experts are available as trouble-shooters.
 There is a balance between contributing buyers and sellers.

 Who are contributors to PIX?toggle

-The contributors are pulp, paper, paperboard, recovered papers and biofuel suppliers and buyers as well as agents and trading houses.
+The contributors are pulp, paper, paperboard, recovered papers and bioenergy/biomass suppliers and buyers as well as agents and trading houses.
 In order to guarantee anonymity, the identities of the contributing parties are not disclosed.